Forgive

 1 Response to Forgive

-1. anfearfaire says:
+1. anfearfaire's avatar anfearfaire says:

 Mr. Jenks, why must you change the original and traditional words of Scripture and alter the meaning of the passage thereby?
 The original word in the Greek is adelphos.
 Strong’s defines the word: ἀδελφός adelphós, ad-el-fos’; from G1 (as a connective particle) and δελφύς delphýs (the womb); a brother (literally or figuratively) near or remote (much like G1):—brother.